mrellis96/EGgPLant/README.md

 **EGPLQ** - Quality Plot Generator:

 1) Go to the directory where you would like to run the pipeline
-2) Esure your fastq.gz are in a subdirectory called "RawFastq' with in the current directory
+2) Ensure your fastq.gz are in a subdirectory called "RawFastq' with in the current directory
 3) Run: `EGPLQ -d "path/to/reads"`
        -d: Directory, where the raw reads are stored - REQUIRED